MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clear-cross-cluster-schema-cache.md

 Changes in the schema of the remote entity may result in unwanted effects.
 For example, added columns aren't recognized, or deleted columns cause a 'Partial Query Error' instead of a semantic error.
 See [Cross Cluster Schema Changes](../concepts/crossclusterandschemachanges.md).

-Cached schemas expire one hour after retrieval.

-This command can be used if there is a need to refresh the schema without waiting for the expiry time of the cache.
+This command can be used if there is a need to refresh the schema without waiting for the expiry time of the cache which is one hour.

 **Syntax**